shaiperson/shaiperson.github.io/_posts/2022-03-02-extensible-worker-pattern-2.md

 ## Introduction

-Let's quickly review Part I of the series.
+Let's quickly review Part 1 of the series.

-In Part I, we:
+In Part 1, we:
 - Made the case for extensibility as a quality attribute to seek in designing algorithm-centric production workflows.
 - Presented a fictional use case for a containerized analysis worker environment, a common kind of setup in real-world applications, that reads images from a queue and runs algorithms on them.
 - Came up with an initial design the worker, naïve with respect to extensibility.
 - Analyzed what made the initial design less extensible and used our conclusions to come up with a design pattern that solves for extensibility.

-In Part II, we'll go through implementing the naïve design.
-This is useful mostly as a precursor to Part III where we'll re-implement our worker using the final design pattern.
+In Part 2, we'll go through implementing the naïve design.
+This is useful mostly as a precursor to Part 3 where we'll re-implement our worker using the final design pattern.
 By first having the initial design coded and functioning, we'll be able to apply the pattern to it, test that it still works and look at how much easier it is to extend in practical terms.

 **A note on implementation and code structure**

-As explained in Part I, we'll implement everything in Python.
+As explained in Part 1, we'll implement everything in Python.
 I include some code snippets throughout the article tailored to aid discussion, but you can find the complete working code for the example [this GitHub repo](https://github.com/shaiperson/worker-pattern-article).
 Code for the initial design presented here is available in branch `initial`.

 The code for all components is placed in a single repository.
 Looking at the repo, you'll find a directory for each component with its source files, Dockerfile and a `build.sh ` script.
 The `worker` and `producer` directories are there to assist in running and testing everything locally.

 ## Implementation

-To quickly review Part I, the initial design we'll implement here consists of a Controller component that reads images from a queue and sends them to a Runner component.
+To quickly review Part 1, the initial design we'll implement here consists of a Controller component that reads images from a queue and sends them to a Runner component.
 The latter houses the actual algorithm code, and exposes it on an auxiliary HTTP server for the controller to send requests to.

 <img src="/assets/plug-play-worker-pattern-part-1/Untitled.png" style="display: block; margin-left: auto; margin-right: auto; width: 30%;"/>